OpenLMIS/documents/9-UpdateDeliveryAPI.md

             ......]
 }

 **Description**: Received quantity should be an integer.
-This error will occur if the approvied quantity for a product is not an integer.
+This error will occur if the received quantity for a product is not an integer.

 #### 5) *Already Received*
 **Response**: